MazaherianFateme/Digital-Design-and-Fabrication/exercise7/readme.md

 </p>

 <img src="brakingOnePetal.png" alt="Separating and copying one petal in Inkscape">
-<p class="caption">Figure 3.
-Separating one petal from the original path before duplicating it around the centre.</p>

 <p>
 To verify that the design could be manufactured, I created a red circle with a diameter of <strong>6 mm</strong>.